 “The group that initiated the attack most likely consisted of an international network of financial executives representing primarily the Bank of New York, the New York Federal Reserve Bank, Riggs Bank, Deutschebank and the Union Bank of Switzerland (UBS), and should include representatives from Bank Menatep, Swiss-American Bank, Credit Suisse, Investor AB, and AUianz…This decision was meant to stop multiple money laundering investigations which would have traced illegal money laundering operations to accounts that held stolen national treasuries.”

-The case against Browder and the other investors was eventually settled in February, 2000 for an undisclosed amount along with an agreement that Browder et al would sell their VSMPO shares.
-Two years later Harvard Business school did a case study on Hermitage Capital and you want to know what Browder to them about Avisma?
-I mean, I’ve got it right here,
+The case against Browder was eventually settled in February 2000, for an undisclosed amount along with an agreement that Browder et al would sell their VSMPO shares.
+Two years later, Harvard Business School did a case study on Browder’s Hermitage Capital and, unbelievably, here’s what Browder told them about Avisma:

-“The worst thing that has happened to me is when we resolved an asset-stripping dispute by seizing money offshore, which had been taken by the corrupt managment.
-Instead of admitting defeat the people who organized the asset stripping launched a racketerring lawsuit against me in the U.S. Imagine this, a bunch of Russian crooks accusing me of rackettering.
-Of course the case was dismissed.”
+“The worst thing that has happened to me is when we resolved an asset-stripping dispute by seizing money offshore, which had been taken by the corrupt management.
+Instead of admitting defeat the people who organized the asset stripping launched a racketeering lawsuit against me in the U.S. Imagine this, a bunch of Russian crooks accusing me of racketeering.
+Of course, the case was dismissed.”

 Of course the case was dismissed?
 This guy is as fundamentally incapable of telling the truth as Hillary Clinton.
 Seriously.
 As of today, even Avisma’s attorneys have on the front page of their website a blurb about the case which reads, “The case was resolved with a favorable settlement for plaintiff.”
 Plaintiff meaning “not Browder.”